masolimano/maneage/README.md

    - Delete everything about Gnuastro in `reproduce/src/make/initialize.mk`.
    - Delete `and Gnuastro \gnuastroversion` from `tex/preamble-style`.

- - **Title**, **Short description** and **author** of project: In this raw skeleton, the title or short descripton of your project should be added in the following two files: `Makefile` (the first line), and `tex/preamble-style.tex` (the last few lines, along with the names of you and your colleagues).
-In both cases, the texts you should replace are all in capital letters to make them easier to identify.
-Ofcourse, if you use a different LaTeX method of managing the title and authors, please feel free to use your own methods, just find a way to keep the pipeline version in a nicely visible place.

  - **`README`**: Go through this top-level instruction file and make it fit to your pipeline: update the text and etc. Don't forget that your colleagues or anyone else, will first be drawn to read this file, so make it as easy as possible for them to understand your work.
 Therefore, also check and update `README` one last time when you are ready to publish your work (and its reproduction pipeline).

  - **First input dataset**: The user manages the top-level directory of the input data through the variables set in